sergimartinezeui/website_hugo/content/publication/ongoing.md

 # publication: Currently *Under review*
 # publication_short: In *ICW*

 abstract: Martínez, Sergi, and Giacomo Lemoli.
 Backlash against the U.S?
 Evidence from WWII in Italy. <br> <br> Lemoli, Giacomo, and Sergi Martínez.
-Elites, Identities, and Conflict in Diverse Societies. <br> Project funded by the Identities and Ideologies project of New York University.
+Elites, Identities, and Conflict in Diverse Societies. <br> Project funded by the Identities and Ideologies project of New York University, the Mamdouha Bobst Center for Peace and Justice, and BBVA. <br> <br> Balcells, Laia, and Sergi Martínez, and Vicente Valentim, and Ethan vanderWilden.
+Stigmatizing the radical right. <br> <br> Barceló, Joan, and Sergi Martínez, and Mauricio Vela Barón.
+Seats of hope, special peace districts on trust and political engagement in postwar democracies.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.